Root Canal Treatment in Lakeland, Florida

 - Gum pain or discoloration

 Sometimes a root canal is used to treat an injured tooth.
-Dr. Crosby will thoroughly examine the injured or decayed tooth with X-rays and visual inspection before determining if a root canal is a suitable treatment for you.
+Dr. Brian Crosby will thoroughly examine the injured or decayed tooth with X-rays and visual inspection before determining if a root canal is a suitable treatment for you.

 Infected and decayed teeth can spell big problems for otherwise healthy teeth in the mouth.
 Infection can quickly spread to other teeth, to the gums, and even to the jawbone, if not properly removed and treated.
 Having a root canal is a great way to treat an infection or injury while still maintaining your natural tooth.
 A root canal is a milder alternative to extraction and allows you to keep your beautiful smile intact.